MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ![Image of the SharePoint Success Site landing page, Plan your site](media/sss-content-landing.png)

-Review the Plan, Build, Launch and manage, and Advanced playlist sections to see the full suite of Microsoft curated content available in the SharePoint Success Site.
+Review the **Plan, Build, Launch and manage, and Advanced** playlist sections to see the full suite of Microsoft curated content available in the SharePoint Success Site.

 **Select a topic, and navigate through content using controls at the top of the article**:

 ![Image of the SharePoint Success Site landing page, close up of the content controls](media/sss-content-module.png)

-Select content categories and subcategories, and then navigate through the playlist to get a sense for how the SharePoint Success Site content is organized and displayed.
+Select content categories and subcategories, and then navigate through the playlist using arrows and bread crumbs in the control bar to get a sense for how the SharePoint Success Site content is organized and displayed.